Marciocheudon/decision_tree/README.md

 # decision_tree
-Decision tree project of machine learning in python
+Decision tree project of machine learning in Python.